Vizuri/leaderboard-summit/README.md

 4. Copy this value somewhere helpful and replace placeholders with your database user credentials.

 ## Configure your OpenShift gear
 We will use a base NodeJS (node 0.10) cartridge.
-The name of our application in this example is "myapp".
+The name of our application in this example is "vote".

      rhc app create vote nodejs-0.6 --from-code=https://github.com/ichristo/leaderboard-summit.git
      #see quota:
-     rhc show-app myapp --gears quota
+     rhc show-app vote --gears quota

 ## Create a MongoLab URL Env Variable
 Fortunately, the rhc client allows you to configure your environment variable without placing credentials in a repository (see [Custom Environment Variables](https://www.openshift.com/blogs/new-online-features-for-september-2013) for more information).
 Use the following commands configure your production URI and restart your app.